 I also started paying closer attention to the machining process, and devised improved strategies for milling complex shapes in a reliable way.
 My first project this year started with this mold:

 The mold, in turn, led to this handsome design:

 If you look closely, you can still see several blemishes that I later learned to eliminate - for example, there are slight tool marks near the parting line - but it was one of the first things that really looked good up close, fit together well, and required no sanding, polishing, or other work.

 Encouraged, I made several more and assembled them into a robot leg with three degrees of freedom and an inexplicable number of screws:

-The task of finding new resins actually proved to be painful, this time because the selection was great - but not that many products really performed well.
+The task of finding new resins actually proved to be painful; compared to Poland, the selection was great - but not that many products really performed well.
 I made several expensive missteps before finally discovering Innovative Polymers (and their IE-3075 resin in particular); Quantum Silicones (and their superb QM 262 and QM 280 molding rubbers); and Silicones Inc (and their translucent, nearly indestructible XP-592).

 (I was deeply disappointed with the resins from Freeman, Smooth-On, Alumilite, and Polytek, all of which seem to be the default destinations for artists and other DIY folks.)

 In any case, after sorting this out, I ended up doing a handful of experiments with bevel gears and screw-based actuators that I don't have any photos of; worked on some minor non-robot CNC stuff; and have done a bunch of tests to systematically measure and catalog the real-world strength of the resins I was working with.
 You know, boring things.